 If the victim/survivor chooses to not provide consent, the ICAT will still meet and review the file, considering steps that can be taken to enhance safety.
-Provide the option of keeping the victim/survivor informed and remind them of possible future engagement from partners at the ICAT table due to their organizational mandate to intervene, investigate and mitigate risk.
+The ICAT can provide the option of keeping the victim/survivor informed of the ICAT process and remind them of possible future engagement from partners at the ICAT table.